Understanding the Language Model to Solve the Symbolic Multi-Step Reasoning Problem from the Perspective of Buffer Mechanism: Related Work

 \section{Related Work}

-\textbf{Language model reasoning} There have been numerous experimental and theoretical studies on language model reasoning. \cite{abbe2022learning} examines the reasoning capabilities of neural networks using the Pointer Value Retrieval (PVR) benchmark, which was originally introduced in \cite{zhang2021pointer}. \cite{sharma2023truth} demonstrates that applying low-rank approximation of the certain weight layers to themselves can enhance reasoning performance across various tasks, and \cite{chen2024truncating} explains this phenomenon in a two-layer Transformers model. \cite{wang2024grokked} investigate both ID and OOD reasoning abilities on two synthetic tasks involving composition and comparison. \cite{jiang2024peek} reveals that the reasoning process in Large Language Models (LLMs) is influenced by token bias and that these models continue to face challenges when dealing with more complex logical tasks. \cite{abbe2024far} introduces the distribution locality and shows Transformers require low locality. \cite{zhang2024initialization, luo2021phase, zhou2022empirical} shows that small initialization can facilitate model reasoning. \citet{brinkmann2024mechanistic} investigates the mechanism by which language models output intermediate reasoning paths in multi-step reasoning tasks.
+\textbf{Language model reasoning} There have been numerous experimental and theoretical studies on language model reasoning. \cite{abbe2022learning} examines the reasoning capabilities of neural networks using the Pointer Value Retrieval (PVR) benchmark, which was originally introduced in \cite{zhang2021pointer}. \cite{sharma2023truth} demonstrates that applying low-rank approximation of certain weight layers to themselves can enhance reasoning performance across various tasks, and \cite{chen2024truncating} explains this phenomenon in a two-layer Transformer model. \cite{wang2024grokked} investigates both ID and OOD reasoning abilities on two synthetic tasks involving composition and comparison. \cite{jiang2024peek} reveals that the reasoning process in Large Language Models (LLMs) is influenced by token bias and that these models continue to face challenges when dealing with more complex logical tasks. \cite{abbe2024far} introduces the distribution locality and shows that Transformers require low locality. \cite{zhang2024initialization, luo2021phase, zhou2022empirical} shows that small initialization can facilitate model reasoning. \citet{brinkmann2024mechanistic} investigates the mechanism by which language models output intermediate reasoning paths in multi-step reasoning tasks. \citet{aubry2024transformer} uncover a transformer block coupling phenomenon in a variety of LLMs by tracing the trajectories of individual tokens as they pass through transformer blocks.
+Recently, the multi-hop reasoning abilities of models have garnered attention in the LLM field. \citet{kil2024ii, li2024making} promote the use of Chain-of-Thought (CoT) reasoning by models to perform multi-step thinking through appropriate prompt engineering. \citet{zhang2023beam} proposes a new retrieval framework for multiple reasoning paths. \citet{dar2022analyzing, li2024understanding, yang2024large, shalev2024distributional} pinpoint where models execute multi-step reasoning by causal intervention and observing neuron activation. \citet{biran2024hopping} introduces a method to enhance models' reasoning abilities by repeatedly invoking intermediate layers.
+These works, especially the causal intervention experiments, have inspired our research.
+However, existing studies primarily conduct macro-level statistical analyses on actual complex large language models.
+While causal intervention methods can help us identify critical paths, our work builds upon this foundation by further exploring how models leverage their own weights to generate these key paths.
+Experiments on our symbolic datasets also facilitate more in-depth experimental and theoretical investigations.